Course syllabus for Observation and Documentation

 Content

-The course provides an overview of audio and video recording techniques in the context of observation and documentation.
-Several types of observational and non-instrumental methods for documenting communicative behavior are discussed.
-The course consists of lectures on recording techniques (e.g., microphone placement, microphone types, recording levels, recording environment, room acoustics, camera placement and lighting) in combination with students' own observations and recordings in the field.
+The course provides an overview of video and sound recordings for observation and documentation.
+Different types of observation techniques and non-instrumental methods for documentation of communicative behaviours are discussed.
+The course includes activities concerning recording technology and the students will also carry out own observations and recordings in the field.

 Teaching methods